 02 Jul How data can help telecom companies win over competition

 We all know about big data and the impact it is having on industries across the board.
 Right from government organizations to manufacturing companies, all are trying to reap the maximum benefits they can from big data.
 The ability to collect and process large amounts of data and derive insights is obviously helping their cause.
-This blog examines the impact that big data and analytics is driving in telecom companies.
+This blog examines the impact that big data and telecom analytics is driving in telecom companies.

-Almost everyone on this planet armed with a smartphone is generating data and the telecom companies have access to it all.One can only imagine the treasure trove the telecom service providers are sitting on and the value they can derive.
+Almost everyone on this planet armed with a smartphone is generating data and the telecom companies have access to it all.One can only imagine the treasure trove the telecom analytics of service providers are sitting on and the value they can derive.
 They can use it not only to generate insights which can grow their business but also monetize the data to generate newer streams of revenues.

 McKinsey had studied telecom companies and had seen a direct correlation between their profits and revenue margins and their ability to analyze data.
 By analyzing the data, these telecom companies are looking to better their product offerings, improve the customer experience, and offer more personalized services.
 Telecom companies are also using the data to understand their customer better and reduce churn.
 On the operations side, they are trying to fix the glitches in the network, which is a hygiene factor for telecom customers.
 Through this blog let us look into a couple of opportunities which are low-hanging fruits for the telecom companies